magento/magento2-page-builder/docs/create-basic-content-type/step-4-add-form.md

 <blockquote css="data.quote.css" ...></blockquote>
 ```

-In [Step 5: Add styles](step-5-add-styles.md), we will revisit the `css` attribute in detail to show how it is used to allow users to style templates with additional CSS classes.
+In [Step 5: Add styles](step-5-add-styles.md), we will revisit the `css` attribute in detail to show how users can style templates with additional CSS classes.

 #### html